Notice regarding the quality of machine translation

 This statement, along with a supporting record, includes a commitment that the installation of the pool will meet the hygiene and safety standards set out in Articles D. 1332-1 and following of the Public Health Code.

-To go further Articles L. 1332-1 of the Public Health Code.
+For further information: Articles L. 1332-1 of the Public Health Code.

 The person in charge of a swimming pool is required to monitor water quality and inform the public about the results of that monitoring, to submit to a health check, to comply with the rules and quality limits set by decree, and to use only effective water treatment, cleaning and disinfection products and processes that do not pose a health hazard to bathers and pool maintenance and bathing staff.
 Artificial.